 The Butler-Turpin Home is located at the rear entrance to the park.
 The house museum embodies life at the confluence of the Kentucky and Ohio Rivers along with the military contributions of the Butler family.
 Built in the Greek revival style the house is a three-bay two-story structure with a commanding view of the Kentucky River Valley.
 The personal effects of military documents, furniture and objects bring to life a family steeped in military history.

 ***Tours open May 28, 2016.
 Closed on Labor Day weekend.***

 Tours are by appointment, and can be made by emailing email@example.com, or by calling 502-682-0256.

 Enjoy a day on the lake at General Butler.
 Rental pedal boats are available seasonally at the Boat Dock.

 Picnic area, playground, tennis, basketball courts and shelter house are located near the historic house on the west side of General Butler State Resort Park.

 The lodge swimming pool is available for lodge and cottage guests during all times of operation and available to campers during 4:30pm to 6pm.
-Opening date to be determined.

 Three courts at the back entrance and one court near the lodge.
 Racquets can be checked out by overnight guests.